Google Chrome and Browser Updates

 - SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and secure.

-- HTTPS in the browser address bar means that a secure channel is created over any network, ensuring that no middle person can tamper or spy on website traffic.
+- HTTPS in the browser address bar means a secure channel is created over any network, ensuring that no middle person can tamper or spy on website traffic.

 Why does this matter?No matter what type of website you have, this matters to you.
 Without encryption, data passing between your business and customers can put both parties at risk.
 Smaller companies that don't employ a security team are especially vulnerable.

 - Visitors and customers can trust your site.